The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 - It does not apply to motorbikes or accessibility parking spaces.

-- The National Capital Authority has introduced pay parking at the Museum and some other national cultural institutions in Canberra to prioritise spaces for visitors.
+- The National Capital Authority introduced pay parking at the Museum and some other national cultural institutions in Canberra to prioritise spaces for visitors.

 National Museum of Australia